uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_intel_media_sdk.rst

 oneVPL is source compatible with |msdk_full_name|.
 Applications can use
 |msdk_full_name| to target older hardware and oneVPL to target everything else.
 Some obsolete features of |msdk_full_name| have been omitted from oneVPL.
+Hereinafter the term "Legacy" will be used to describe a behavior when oneVPL is called by |msdk_full_name| applications.

 -------------------------------
 oneVPL Ease of Use Enhancements